Yoga Stories for Teaching Kids Yoga Poses

 How do you teach yoga with stories?

-1. Tell or read a story that you know, or make one up.
+1. Tell or read a narrative that you know, or make one up.

 2. Put some movement with it, and some animal yoga poses where it makes sense in the story.

-3. Tell the kiddos to follow along with your movements and, voila!
-You are teaching kids yoga with stories.
+3. Tell the kiddos to follow along as storytelling and yoga movements are combined to create an engaging experience for kids, and, voila!
+You are the master of storytelling for kids yoga.

 There’s something incredibly compelling about our voices as soon as we start telling a story that makes kids (and people) want to listen.